rigsby-HART/HNA-dashboard/README.md

 ### System requirements

-Please make sure you have the following installed(Requirements.txt is provided in the repository):
+Please make sure you have the following installed (requirements.txt is provided in the repository):

+Changelog:
+2023/10/16 - To use the requirements.txt as is, python 3.11 is recommended as one of the packages uses the deprecated "distutils" setup package.
+It is set to be completely removed from python 3.11 in 2025 (https://peps.python.org/pep-0632/)

 - Python 3
 - Pandas